upcoming workshop

 You need to play more…

 Play is a vital aspect of human life, for adults as well as children.
-The act of play is the doorway to creativity, social connection, and overall wellbeing.
+The act of play is a doorway to creativity, social connection, and overall wellbeing.
 However, it often seems difficult to embody the spirit of play in our day-to-day lives.

 You might say that THROUGH THE EYES OF A CHILD is “inner child” work, but not in the way it’s usually described.
-Through understanding the connections between play and indigenous understandings of personal initiation, this workshop illuminates how you might bring joy, ease, and style to your work and relationships.
+Through understanding the connections between play and indigenous/psychological understandings of personal initiation, this workshop illuminates how you might bring more joy, ease, and style to your work and relationships.

 In this free online event, Lee Saville-Iksic presents a synthesis of work from the fields of anthropology, neurobiology, transpersonal psychology, and applied mythology, offered through the lens of his own 18+ years of experience as an artist, educator, and parent.